wisniewskikr/chrisblog-it-cloud/spring-cloud/documentation/springcloud-springboot3-swagger3-gateway-keycloak-services/README.md

 1. In any Internet Browser (e.g. Chrome) visit `http://localhost:8762/swagger-ui.html`
    * Log in with credentials user/user
    * Expected HTML page with First and Second services documentation
+   * Make sure that URL is still `http://localhost:8762/swagger-ui.html`
    * Try out endpoint **secured** for First service
 1. Clean up environment:
    * In the fourth command line tool **stop Routing application** with `ctrl + C`